 Thus, a wise thing would be to run the approved invoices through a final checklist before submitting invoices to make the transaction.

 So, here is a quick but essential invoice verification checklist for invoice reconciliation.

 Make Sure the Invoice is Unpaid

 Before you submit invoices making the payment, you should confirm that the invoice is unpaid.
-The most accurate way to find that out is to run a search for the invoice number in your “paid invoices” logs.
+The most accurate way to find that out is to run an invoice number check in your “paid invoices” logs.

 Verify the Invoice with Documentation